 Lacy Wayne Short

 Wayne was a friend and guest of Timberfell Lodge.
 He enjoyed having good times on the property whenever he could.
-He was taken away from his family and friends in a tragic car acccident on December 29, 2009.
+He was taken away from his family and friends in a tragic car accident on December 29, 2009.
 He was a driver for Fedex and a past sheetrock worker.
 He was a native of Maryland, but the loved the mountains here in East Tennessee and Southwest Virginia.
-His partner James Blevins, and longtime friend Ed Bernard will be celebrating Wayne’s life by placing a memorial in his honor in the gardens at Timberfell Lodge this Memorial Day Weekend.
+His partner James Blevins, and longtime friend Ed Bernard celebrated Wayne’s life by placing a memorial in his honor in the gardens at Timberfell Lodge.

 Life is unfair by taking the ones we love so quickly from us.
 Wayne will live forever in our hearts and minds.
 Peace be with you forever Wayne.
 We love you.

 Charles was my best friend, my partner, my husband.
 He was born in this area in Roanoke, VA.
 He moved to Tampa, FL and eventually to Fort Lauderdale, FL where I met him in 2006.
 Charles was a computer repair technician by trade with his own business called Queer Computing so he fixed any kind of computer for people that need them to work or play video games.
 After a few months of knowing him, he moved in with me in 2007.
 When my dad became ill, I had to come up to Bristol last year to help out, and Charles stayed at our house.
 Since my house wasn’t selling and Charles had developed a bad case of psoriasis, I had him move up here so I could help take care of him.
 He recovered from the psoriasis, but his medication was masking a deeper condition, pneumonia.
 Charles had always had a bad cough, but it had gotten worse in the last few months.
 We checked him in to the hospital April 1, but with the few weeks he was there, it was too far advanced for any treatment to work.